tetrateio/lula/adr/0008-end-to-end-oscal.md

 ### Validation

 A `validation` is automation used to provide process for the collection of some data and a policy that describes adherence of that data required for a given control.
 This automation will encompass technical and non-technical controls in order to facilitate the use of OSCAL for end-to-end accreditation.
 A `domain` is a Lula construct that exists to provide an interface and guardrails for the collection of data or performance of some audit.
 A `domain` provides the ability to establish guardrails while also enhancing the expected structure of inputs for a given `validation`.
-This means Lula will support automation that processes evidence for a given requirement provided the domain exists to enable processing the required data - enabling techical as well as non-technical requirements to be assessed.
+This means Lula will support automation that processes evidence for a given requirement provided the domain exists to enable processing the required data - enabling technical as well as non-technical requirements to be assessed.

 ## Decision

+The decision will be the utilization of OSCAL-native processes for how to orchestrate end-to-end compliance.
+This will mean further alignment to the OSCAL framework and ultimately lead to artifacts used with Lula having greater provenance and portability across many reporting systems.

 ## Consequences

+- Further alignment with the OSCAL framework
+- Reduced overhead for tooling, maintenance, and support of custom workflows
+- Restricted to current OSCAL constructs or custom namespace implementations